Vivo X23 looks suspiciously similar to the Vivo V11

-The phone, which made its debut in Beijing on Friday, looks almost identical to Vivo's previous V11 -- and its specs haven't changed much either.
-There's the 6.41-inch AMOLED display with a tiny notch, underscreen fingerprint scanner and 3,400mAh battery.
+The China-only VivoX23, which made its debut in Beijing on Friday, looks just like Vivo's previous V11.
+Its specs haven't changed much either: There's still a 6.41-inch AMOLED display with a tiny notch, an underscreen fingerprint scanner and a 3,400-mAh battery.

-But it's not a total copycat: The X23 has better cameras on its rear.

-The X23 also uses a Qualcomm Snapdragon 670 chip, compared with the V11's Snapdragon 660 chip.
+The X23 also uses a Qualcomm Snapdragon 670 chip, compared to the V11's Snapdragon 660 chip.
 It comes with 8GB RAM and 128GB of onboard storage.

 The phone retails for 3,500 Chinese yuan (that's about $510, £395 or AU$715).
-It's currently limited to China, and we don't know when it will be made available in other countries.
-But since the V11 is aimed at international markets, selling the almost-identical X23 alongside it wouldn't make sense.
-So the X23 is unlikely to make it out of China for a long while.
+It's only available in China, and we don't know when it will be made available in other countries.
+But since the near-identical V11 is already aimed at international markets, the X23 seems unlikely to make it out of China for a long while.

 Quick specs